GravityKit/GravityExport-Lite/readme.txt

 3. Or download it from the list via the bulk selector

 == Changelog ==

+= 1.2.2 =
+* Enhancement: If a cell only contains a URL, that URL is set as a link on that cell, for easy access.

 = 1.2.1 =
 * Translation: Added `Dutch` translation + enabled posibility to translate via Wordpress.org.
 You can help me out!